junh1024/junh1024-Documents/Computers/How to choose PC Parts.md

 ## PSU
 Many guides will suggest a 80+ bronze PSU.
 I'll suggest a semi-modular PSU (for better cable management), and a 80+ gold to save more power.
 You might save $20-50/year depending on how much you use your PC.
 Some lower watt PSU are only available in the SFX size.
 You can buy brackets/adaptors to fit a standard PC case.
 I suggest Corsair although Cooler Master or Seasonic might do.
 Do NOT cheap out on a PSU.
 You can damage your PC if you do.

 - [Corsair SF450](https://www.corsair.com/us/en/Categories/Products/Power-Supply-Units/SF-Series%E2%84%A2-80-PLUS-Gold-Power-Supplies/p/CP-9020104-NA) Modular, gold.
-It is SFX, so you'l need to buy an adaptor
+It is SFX, so you'll need to buy an adaptor
 - [Seasonic Focus SGX](https://seasonic.com/focus-sgx) Modular, Gold.
 - Other modular gold PSUs are available, but I have only listed those with lower wattage